Chart Color Schemes

 Strathfield - East has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Strathfield - East's population was around 18,686 as of Aug 2025.
-This reflected an increase of 2,266 people since the 2021 Census which reported a population of 16,420.
-The change was inferred from ABS estimated resident population of 18,441 in June 2024 and additional 42 validated new addresses since the Census date.
-This resulted in a density ratio of 7,356 persons per square kilometer, placing Strathfield - East in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 13.8% since the 2021 census exceeded the SA4 region (6.3%) and the state, indicating it as a growth leader.
-Overseas migration contributed approximately 95.8% of overall population gains during recent periods in Strathfield - East.
+Strathfield - East's population was around 18,696 as of November 2025.
+This figure reflects an increase of 2,276 people since the 2021 Census, which reported a population of 16,420.
+The change is inferred from the estimated resident population of 18,451 in June 2024 and an additional 42 validated new addresses since the Census date.
+This results in a population density ratio of 7,360 persons per square kilometer, placing Strathfield - East in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 13.9% since the 2021 census exceeded both the SA4 region (6.4%) and the state level, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 95.8% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group were applied to all areas from these aggregations for years 2032 to 2041.
-Based on latest population numbers, Strathfield - East is projected to grow by 4,152 persons to 2041, recording a gain of 20.8% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year and NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year, for areas not covered by this data.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, Strathfield - East is projected to grow by 4,152 persons to 2041, reflecting a total gain of 20.7% over the 17-year period.

 Frequently Asked Questions - Population